 Miracle Grue was an early name for the MakerBot Slicer.
 The only difference between the two is that the MakerBot Slicer keeps getting better as we continue to work on it.

 Don't see your question?

 MakerWare is still in Beta, and your feedback is extra important to us.
-Let us know if you run into any trouble by opening up a ticket
+Let us know if you run into any trouble by Opening up a Support Case

 with MakerBot Support.